solana-foundation/developer-content/content/guides/getstarted/setup-local-development.md

 - how to create a Solana wallet for developing
 - how to airdrop SOL tokens for your wallet

 If you are very new to development in general, or have just tried EVM based blockchains or just have fiddled with Node.js and React, your machine is not yet ready to help you code on solana.

 Are YOU ready though?
 Let’s start.

 Choose which operating system you’ll be using to build on Solana.
-Mainly We will cover three operating systems, Windows (with/without WSL), Linux and MacOS.
+Mainly We will cover three operating systems, Windows (with WSL), Linux and MacOS.

 1. Install Dependencies
 2. Install rust and cargo toolchain
 3. Install Solana cli
 4. Install Anchor
 5. Setup a local blockchain cluster
 6. Create a filesystem wallet